Radilovk/bodybest/README.md

 In both cases the `/api/sendTestEmail` endpoint behaves the same and returns a JSON response indicating success or failure.
 A status **500** typically means MailChannels or your external service failed and should be investigated via the worker logs.
+When this occurs the worker includes the underlying error message (or the HTTP status) in the response so you can see exactly why the request failed.

 To enable real emails: